assemblerflow/flowcraft/docs/create_template.rst

 --------------

-After the script shebang, a header with a brief description of the purpose and expected inputs and outputs should be provided:
+After the script shebang, a header with a brief description of the purpose and expected inputs and outputs should be provided.
+A complete example of such description can be viewed in :mod:`assemblerflow.templates.integrity_coverage`.

 Purpose
 ^^^^^^^